Snowboard Wax Duration Calculator

 Why Wax Matters

 Waxing your board reduces friction between the base and the snow, allowing for smoother turns and less effort on flat sections.
-Over time, friction and temperature changes strip away the protective layer.
+Over time, friction, temperature swings, and contamination from dirt or tree sap strip away the protective layer.
 If you ride frequently or in abrasive snow, you may need to reapply wax more often.
 This calculator uses a simple model to predict how long a typical hot wax will hold up before you notice performance dropping off.
+Knowing your approximate wax life helps you schedule tune-ups, choose the right products, and avoid the drag that creeps in when a base dries out.

 The Longevity Formula